Jiroft: Geography

 Jiroft lies in an alluvial plain of the Halil River, on the southern outskirts of the Jebal Barez mountain chain.
 It sits in a tectonically active basin, at the northern end of the Bandar Abbas-Jiroft fault zone, with both structural and anthropogenic subsidence occurring.
 Two intermittent streams join the Halil in Jiroft, the larger is the Melenti River.
 The mean elevation of the city is about 650 m above sea level.
 It has a hot desert climate (Köppen climate type: BWh).
 The weather in the city is sweltering in summer – it is one of the hottest places in Iran – but temperatures are moderate in winter.

 There is a large dam (Jiroft Dam) upstream the city (40 km North-East of Jiroft) on the Halil River.
 It has been operational since 1992, With a reservoir of more than 410 million cubic meters of water it irrigates 14,200 hectares of land downstream and generates electricity.
 However, uncontrolled groundwater pumping has lowered the water table and caused increased subsidence.

 The Melenti River bed was originally eighty to ninety meters wide, but due to construction of buildings and the dumping of waste it had constricted to under twenty meters.
 In 2024 this resulted in extreme flooding in Jiroft and fifteen people lost their lives.
 Neither the City nor the Water Authority had undertaken any maintenance or regulatory authority even though the problems had been noted in a detailed 1999 report.

+Climate

+Jiroft has a hot desert climate (BWh) in the Köppen climate classification.